dadap/pigdo/README.md

 source directory once it is built.

-Note that the ./configure script is not checked into the git repository; the standard autotools workflow for regenerating ./configure is needed.
+Note that the ./configure script is not checked into the git repository; the standard autotools workflow for regenerating ./configure is needed, e.g.
+`autoreconf -i` before `./configure` (make sure you have the macros from the Autoconf Archive installed).

 Usage
 -----